Trump pleads not guilty to federal charges that he illegally kept classified documents at Florida estate | Politics

 Trump pleads not guilty to federal charges that he illegally kept classified documents at Florida estate

-Donald Trump became the first former president to face a judge on federal charges as he pleaded not guilty in a Miami courtroom Tuesday to dozens of felony counts that he hoarded classified documents and refused government demands to give them back.
+Donald Trump became the first former president to face a judge on federal charges as he pleaded not guilty in a Miami courtroom Tuesday to dozens of felony counts accusing him of hoarding classified documents and refusing government demands to give them back.

-The history-making arraignment, centering on charges that Trump mishandled government secrets that as commander-in-chief he was entrusted to protect, kickstarts a legal process that will unfold at the height of the 2024 presidential campaign and carry profound consequences not only for his political future but also for his own personal liberty.
+The history-making court date, centred on charges that Trump mishandled government secrets that as commander-in-chief he was entrusted to protect, kickstarts a legal process that could unfold at the height of the 2024 presidential campaign and carry profound consequences not only for his political future but also for his own personal liberty.

-Trump approached his arraignment with characteristic bravado, posting social media broadsides against the prosecution from inside his motorcade and insisting as he has through years of legal woes that he has done nothing wrong and was being persecuted for political purposes.
-But he sat scowling inside the courtroom with his arms crossed as a lawyer entered a not guilty plea on his behalf in a brief arraignment that ended without him having to surrender his passport or otherwise restrict his travel.
+Trump approached his arraignment with characteristic bravado, posting social media broadsides against the prosecution from inside his motorcade en route to the courthouse and insisting as he has through years of legal woes that he has done nothing wrong and was being persecuted for political purposes.
+But inside the courtroom, he sat silently, scowling and arms crossed as a lawyer entered a not guilty plea on his behalf in a brief arraignment that ended without him having to surrender his passport or otherwise restrict his travel.

-But the gravity of the moment was unmistakable as he answered to 37 felony counts that accuse him of willfully retaining classified records that prosecutors say could have jeopardised national security if exposed, and the trying to hide them from investigators who demanded them back.
+Until last week, no former president had ever been charged by the Justice Department, let alone accused of mishandling top-secret information.
+The indictment unsealed last week charged Trump with 37 felony counts -- many under the Espionage Act -- that accuse him of illegally storing classified documents in his bedroom, bathroom, shower and other locations at Mar-a-Lago and trying to hide them from the Justice Department as investigators demanded them back.
+The charges carry a yearslong prison sentence in the event of a conviction.

-The case is loaded with political implications for the 76-year-old Trump, who currently holds the dominant spot in the early days of the 2024 Republican presidential primary.
-Beyond that, it carries the prospect of a years-long prison sentence.
-Even for a defendant whose post-presidential life has been dominated by investigations, the documents probe has stood out for both the apparent volume of evidence amassed by prosecutors and the severity of the allegations.

-''They're using this because they can't win the election fairly and squarely,'' Trump said Monday in an interview with Americano Media.
+Trump has relied on a familiar playbook of painting himself as a victim of political persecution.
+But Attorney General Merrick Garland, an appointee of President Joe Biden, sought to insulate the department from political attacks by handing ownership of the case to a special counsel, Jack Smith, who on Friday declared, ''We have one set of laws in this country, and they apply to everyone.''
+Smith attended Tuesday's arraignment, sitting in the front row behind his team of prosecutors.

-The court appearance is also unfolding against the backdrop of potential protests.
-Some high-profile backers have used barbed rhetoric to voice support.
-Trump himself has encouraged supporters to join a planned protest Tuesday at the courthouse.
+The court appearance unfolded against the backdrop of potential protests, with some high-profile backers using barbed rhetoric to voice support.
+Trump himself encouraged supporters to join a planned protest Tuesday at the courthouse.
+Though city officials said they prepared for possible unrest around the courthouse, there were little signs of significant disruption.

-Some Trump supporters headed to Miami by bus from other parts of Florida, raising concerns for law enforcement officials preparing for possible unrest around the courthouse.
-Miami Police Chief Manuel A Morales said downtown could see anywhere from a few thousand up to 50,000 protesters.
-But heading into the court appearance, there were no reports of major chaos.

-Among those present were the father-son duo of Florencio and Kevin Rodriguez, who came to the US fifteen years ago as asylum seekers fleeing dictatorship in Cuba.

-The crowd also included far-right Internet personality Anthime Gionet, who served a two-month prison sentence for streaming live video while he stormed the US Capitol.
-Gionet, better known as ''Baked Alaska'', was livestreaming video of his interactions with other people as they waited for Trump to arrive.

-Unlike in the New York case, where photographers produced images of a somber-faced Trump at the defense table, the public's view inside the room will limited.
-Cameras are generally not permitted in federal courts, and a judge Monday night barred reporters from having phones inside the building.
+While Trump was not required to surrender a passport -- prosecutor David Harbach said he was not considered a flight risk, a likely recognition of his status as a presidential candidate -- he was directed to not have any personal contact with any witnesses in the case.
+That includes Walt Nauta, his valet and close aide, who was indicted last week on charges that he moved boxes of documents at Trump's direction and misled the FBI about it.
+He did not enter a plea Tuesday because he did not have a local lawyer with him.

+The magistrate judge who presided over the arraignment directed Trump not to discuss the case with any witnesses, including Nauta, but said they can discuss work.

+Even for a man whose post-presidential life has been defined by criminal investigations, the documents probe had long stood out both because of the volume of evidence that prosecutors had seemed to amass and the severity of the allegations.

-A federal grand jury in Washington had heard testimony for months in the documents case, but the Justice Department filed it in Florida, where Trump's Mar-a-Lago resort is located and where many of the alleged acts of obstruction occurred.
-Though Trump is set to appear Tuesday before a federal magistrate, the case has been assigned to a District Court judge he appointed, Aileen Cannon, who ruled in his favour last year in a dispute over whether an outside special master could be appointed to review the seized classified documents.
+A federal grand jury in Washington had heard testimony for months, but the Justice Department filed it in Florida, where Trump's Mar-a-Lago resort is located and where many of the alleged acts of obstruction occurred.
+Though Trump appeared Tuesday before a federal magistrate, the case has been assigned to a District Court judge he appointed, Aileen Cannon, who ruled in his favour last year in a dispute over whether an outside special master could be appointed to review the seized classified documents.
 A federal appeals panel ultimately overturned her ruling.

 It's unclear what defences Trump is likely to invoke as the case moves forward.
 Two of his lead lawyers announced their resignation the morning after his indictment, and the notes and recollections of another attorney, M Evan Corcoran, are cited repeatedly throughout the 49-page charging document, suggesting prosecutors envision him as a potential key witness.